LCSB-BioCore/remotesom/README.md

 Because we store a "generic" all-to-all distance topology file, this puts a limit on the size of the self-organizing map that you can train.
 If the SOM size is K nodes (typically, K=`som-x`×`som-y`), you need to fit (K²+K×D)×4 bytes into the memory.

 On a modest computer with 16GB of memory, this thus allows you to train a SOM of around 65 thousand centroids, which is a grid of roughly 250×250 centroids.
 Typically, practical SOM grid sizes never exceed 100×100 (10 000 centroids), and in for most cases 32×32 (1 024 centroids) is more than sufficient.

 ##### Data preparation limits

 It is often the case that numeric computing environments can not manipulate huge matrices, because they run out of memory.
-(Unless handled specially, this is common to Julia, R, NumPy, and many others.)
+(Unless handled specially, this is common in Julia, R, Python with NumPy, and many others.)

 In such case, you can export many "parts" of the dataset independently, e.g. like this in R: